 Add a few trust-building components, such as testimonials, value-added benefits, and what they get to the checkout page to win brownie points from your prospects before they pay.

-You can customize the form fields and enhance the checkout experience with features like Google address autocomplete or one-click express checkout for faster purchases.
+You can customize the form fields and enhance the checkout experience with features such as Google address autocomplete and one-click express checkout to speed up purchases.

 These elements will surely seal the deal on your checkout page.

-Order bumps are add-ons made before checking out and making a payment.
+Order bumps are add-ons added before checkout and payment.
 They are a way to advertise another relevant product on the checkout page.

 It adds value to your existing product and increases the checkout total.

-You can create rule-based order bumps so shoppers see the right offer based on the items in their cart, the total in their cart, the product category, etc.
+You can create rule-based order bumps so shoppers see the right offer based on the items in their cart, the total, the product category, etc.

-Let the customers choose the variant of the product they wish to get.
-Or even offer some discount on the order bump offer to make it a more lucrative deal!
+Let customers choose the product variant they want.
+Or even offer a discount on the order-bump offer to make it a more lucrative deal!

 After grabbing the initial sale, a one-click upsell is the post-purchase offer that boosts your order value.